cokelaer/bioservices/bioservices/doc/source/kegg_tutorial.rst

     k.pathwaysIds

-Another function provided by the KEGG API is the :meth:`bioservices.kegg.Kegg.get` one that query a specific entry.
+Another function provided by the KEGG API is the :meth:`bioservices.kegg.KEGG.get` one that query a specific entry.
 Here we are interested into the human gene with the code 7535::

     k.get("hsa:7535")    #hsa:7535 is also known as ZAP70

 It is quite verbose and is a single string, which may be tricky to handle.
-We provide a tool to ease the parsing (see below and :class:`bioservices.kegg.KeggParser`)
+We provide a tool to ease the parsing (see below and :class:`bioservices.kegg.KEGGParser`)

 Searching for an organism
 ---------------------------

-The method :meth:`bioservices.kegg.Kegg.find` is quite convenient to search for entries in different database.
+The method :meth:`bioservices.kegg.KEGG.find` is quite convenient to search for entries in different database.
 For instance, if you want to know the code of an entry for the gene called ZAP70 in the human organism, type::